spkenv/spk/docs/spfs/cli/markdown.md

   - `none`:
     Do not show any progress

-* `-v`, `--verbose` ΓÇö Make output more verbose, can be specified more than once
+* `-v`, `--verbose` — Make output more verbose, can be specified more than once
-* `--log-file <LOG_FILE>` ΓÇö Additionally log output to the provided file
+* `--log-file <LOG_FILE>` — Additionally log output to the provided file
-* `--timestamp` ΓÇö Enables timestamp in logging (always enabled in file log)
+* `--timestamp` — Enables timestamp in logging (always enabled in file log)
-* `-e`, `--edit` ΓÇö Mount the spfs filesystem in edit mode (true if REF is empty or not given)
+* `-e`, `--edit` — Mount the spfs filesystem in edit mode (true if REF is empty or not given)
-* `--no-edit` ΓÇö Mount the spfs filesystem in read-only mode (default if REF is non-empty)
+* `--no-edit` — Mount the spfs filesystem in read-only mode (default if REF is non-empty)
-* `--rerun <RUNTIME_NAME>` ΓÇö Name of a previously run durable runtime to reuse for this run
+* `--rerun <RUNTIME_NAME>` — Name of a previously run durable runtime to reuse for this run
-* `--force` ΓÇö Requires --rerun.
+* `--force` — Requires --rerun.
 Force reset the process fields of the runtime before it is run again
-* `--runtime-name <RUNTIME_NAME>` ΓÇö Provide a name for this runtime to make it easier to identify
+* `--runtime-name <RUNTIME_NAME>` — Provide a name for this runtime to make it easier to identify
-* `-k`, `--keep-runtime` ΓÇö Use to keep the runtime around rather than deleting it when the process exits.
+* `-k`, `--keep-runtime` — Use to keep the runtime around rather than deleting it when the process exits.
 This is best used with '--name NAME' to make rerunning the runtime easier at a later time
-* `--annotation <KEY:VALUE>` ΓÇö Adds annotation key-value string data to the new runtime.
+* `--annotation <KEY:VALUE>` — Adds annotation key-value string data to the new runtime.

    This allows external processes to store arbitrary data in the runtimes they create.
 This is most useful with durable runtimes.
 The data can be retrieved by running `spfs runtime info` or `spfs info` and using the `--get <KEY>` or `--get-all` options